AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_Items_and_Groups.md

 ## Groups

 [Grouping](xref:DataViewsGrouping) is optional when defining the data view.
-If the `.grouping field` is not defined on the data view, the resolved data view shows a single group with all eligible data items.
-If the `.grouping field` is defined, the resolved data view shows multiple groups, each with the list of data items for the group and the `.values` field showing the matching group's value(s).
+If the `.GroupingFields` section is not defined on the data view, the resolved data view shows a single group with all eligible data items.
+If the `.GroupingFields` is defined, the resolved data view shows multiple groups, each with the list of data items for the group and the `.values` field showing the matching group's value(s).
 In this case, if a data item does not match any group, it is added to all groups.